gemini-hlsw/crystal/README.md

 ### useEffectWhenDepsReady

 Version of `useEffect` applicable only when there's a unique dependency of type `Pot[A]`.
 It will trigger the effect only when the dependency transitions to a `Ready` state, whether it was from `Pending` or `Error`.
+There are also `WhenDepsReadyOrChange` versions, which will also trigger if the dependencies change value once in `Ready` state.

 Note that multiple `Pot` dependencies can be combined into one with `.tupled`.